 The Fund will concentrate its investments (i.e., invest more than 25% of its total assets) in a particular industry or group of industries to approximately the same extent that the Index concentrates in an industry or group of industries.
-As of December 31, 2023, the Index was concentrated in the Metals & Mining Industry.
 In addition, in replicating the Index, the Fund may from time to time invest a significant portion of its assets in the securities of companies in one or more sectors.
-As of December 31, 2023, a significant portion of the Index consisted of companies in the materials sector.
+It is expected that as of January 31, 2025, 82.5% of the Fund's assets will be invested both in the mining industry and the silver mining sector.

-The index provider is Nasdag Inc. ("Nasdag"), which is not affiliated with the Fund, the Adviser or Sub-Adviser.
-Nasdag and Adviser co-developed the methodology for determining the securities to be included in the Index and Nasdag is responsible for the ongoing maintenance of the Index.
-The Adviser will provide certain services in connection with the Index including contributing inputs in connection with the eligibility and process to determine the initial selection and ongoing composition of the Index constituents.
+The index provider is Nasdaq, Inc. (the "Index Provider"), which is not affiliated with the Fund, the Adviser or Sub-Adviser.
+The Index Provider and SAM LP codeveloped the methodology for determining the securities to be included in the Index and the Index Provider is responsible for the ongoing maintenance of the Index.
+SAM LP will provide certain services in connection with the Index including identifying and providing the Index Provider with constituents eligible for inclusion and their respective classification in the Index.